 - recent publications, up to a year before the book in question is published ie up to the time the manuscript went to the publisher.

 5) Look at the acknowledgements.
 Who do they thank?
 Lots of libraries, archives and other specialists?
 Good.
 In addition, I’m usually nervous of any author who has used researchers to find material for them.
 Why aren’t they doing themselves?
-Unless you’re very old or infirm there doesn’t seem to be a good reason not to do your own legwork; not least because only you can spot connections when researching and make serendipitous links.
-If an author’s used a researcher to help them identify and translate odd bits of material in a tricky language, then that’s OK, but if they are seriously specialising in a particular country’s history it does make you wonder why they haven’t learnt the language first.
+Unless you’re very old or infirm there doesn’t seem to be a good reason not to do your own legwork; not least because only you can spot connections when researching and make those all-important serendipitous links which will make your story.
+If an author’s used a researcher to help them identify and translate odd bits of material in a tricky language, then that’s fine but if they are seriously specialising in a particular country’s history it does make you wonder why they haven’t visited themselves.

 6) And finally, of course, have a read of the introduction or opening chapter.
 Is it gripping right at the start?
 If not, then you may be in for a bit of a slog.